RickCarlino/fbbs2/README.md

  * `pristine/` Unchanged source code for historic preservation purposes.
  * `modern/` Work in progress.
 A modernized version of the source code that someday will run on modern systems or emulators.
 We're not sure yet.
  * `screens/` The original screen files split and formatted in a way that can be easily viewed on modern systems.
+   * `screens_all.txt` is all screens formatted and concatenated into a single file.
+   * See `pristine/fbbs.scr` for the original version of the file.

-The soon-to-be-working source code can be found in `pristine/FBBS2.fth`
+The soon-to-be-working source code can be found in `modern/fbbs.fth`

+## Resources

+ * ["Inside Forth 83" By: Dr. C. H. Ting](http://forth.org/OffeteStore/1003_InsideF83.pdf) - A very detailed introduction to F83 for those of us who learned Forth in the 21st century.

 ## Run / Build Instructions